Hackathon reporting surface

 How to read it

-Summed scoreboard score for a project.
+The summed score recorded for a project.

 Typical values or units